ronakice/Hangman/README.md

 # Hangman
-This is Hangman Game I implemented for one of my Online Courses.
+This is a Hangman Game I implemented for one of my Online Courses.